-Virginia radio stations and television stations with five or more full-time employees must place their annual EEO Public File Report in their public inspection file and post it to their website (if they have one) by June 1, 2015.
+Virginia radio and television stations with five or more full-time employees must place their annual EEO Public File Report in their public inspection file and post it to their website (if they have one) by June 1, 2016.

-As stations prepare their 2015 EEO Public File Report, they will want to keep in mind the Commission's EEO recordkeeping requirements.
+As stations prepare their 2016 EEO Public File Report, they will want to keep in mind the Commission's EEO recordkeeping requirements.
 Each year the Commission conducts random audits of radio and television stations for EEO compliance.
 Stations that pay close attention to the EEO recordkeeping requirements will be in a better position to respond to an EEO audit.
+The FCC sent out its first round of 2016 EEO audit letters in February, and the FCC typically sends out a second round of EEO audit letters later in the year.